-All new principal and accessory structures shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of great ponds classified GPA and rivers that flow to great ponds classified GPA, and seventy-five (75) feet, horizontal distance, from the normal high-water line of other water bodies, tributary streams, or the upland edge of a wetland, except that in the Limited Commercial District General Development I District the setback from the normal high-water line shall be at least twenty-five (25) feet, horizontal distance, and in the Commercial Fisheries/Maritime Activities District there shall be no minimum setback. except when the land use is residential Any structure used for residential purposes shall be setback 752.
-(Residential use is prohibited in the Commercial Fisheries/Maritime Activies District in the proposed Amendment.
-This amendment stating a residential setback from the 2002 amendment is in conflict when residential use is not allowed in the CMCF District and is removed in the proposed amendment.)
+All new principal and accessory structures shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of great ponds classified GPA and rivers that flow to great ponds classified GPA, and seventy-five (75) feet, horizontal distance, from the normal high-water line of other water bodies, tributary streams, or the upland edge of a wetland.
+In the General Development I District the setback from the normal high-water line shall be at least twenty-five (25) feet, horizontal distance, and in the Commercial Fisheries/Maritime Activities District there shall be no minimum setback.
 In the Resource Protection District the setback requirement shall be 250 feet, horizontal distance, except for structures, roads, parking spaces or other regulated objects specifically allowed in that district in which case the setback requirements specified above shall apply.